LeKinaSa/tvvs-proj/assignments/4/report.md

 #### Test description

 * These tests require an initialization since they need at least one entry.
-    * One password entry will be introduced when setting up for these tests.
+    * One password entry will be introduced when setting up these tests.
         |           |                      |
         | ---       | ---                  |
         | Title     | `TestEntry`          |